 Typically a postsecondary certificate or diploma is required to enter the occupation, although they may have an associate’s degree.
 Many employers also require professional certification.
-Arizona College offers two programs for a Health Information Technician career: Health Information Specialist, which is a diploma program, and Health Information Technology, which is an Associate Degree program.
+Arizona College offers two programs for a Health Information Technician career: Health Information Specialist, which is a diploma program.

 What’s a typical working day like for one of our Health Information graduates?